wp-kit/magic-meta/README.md

 }
 ```

-By calling ::transformQuery on the Query Builder we allow the query to check for any of the following parameters.
+By calling ```::transformQuery``` on the ```QueryBuilder``` we allow the query to check for any of the following parameters.
 We also allow the query to check for any magic meta at root level of the parameters:

 ```php
 [